Heat Exchanger (TL)

 transfer coefficient between fluid and wall derives.

 The Nusselt numbers must be greater than zero.
-They must align from top to bottom in order of increasing Reynolds number and from left to right in order of increasing Prandlt numbers.
+They must align from top to bottom in order of increasing Reynolds number and from left to right in order of increasing Prandtl numbers.
 The number of rows must equal the size of the Reynolds number vector for Nusselt number parameter, and the number of columns must equal the size of the Prandtl number vector for Nusselt number parameter.

 Dependencies

-parameterization setting of Tabulated data - Nusselt
+model to Tabulated data - Nusselt number vs. Reynolds

-number vs. Reynolds number & Prandtl number
+number and Prandtl number

 .